Pteratato/Oasis/Oasis_CH02.md

 Brimjrar jogged down the path to the shack he shared with his brother, and his keen nose picked up a waft of floral perfume.
 It was faded now, and so he ventured to poke his head through the hanging flap of tarp that constituted their door.

 “Jakim!” he called.

-“How’s Mrs. Mourney doin’?”
+Though they were bound by blood, Brimjrar's brother looked quite different.
+He had not been blessed with lesser therianthrope traits, as Brimjrar had.
+Nor did he have the regal, ferocious stature of greater therianthrope.
+Jakim was... something in between the two.
+Typically therian hybrids had one aspect dominate the other -- whether that was the human aspect dominating the therian, resulting in lesser traits, or the therian dominating the human, resulting in greater traits.
+They could choose, then, to live a more human existence, or to take up with the beast tribes of the Outlands.
+But Jakim was... different -- *flawed*.
+He was uncanny, even hideous, and had a disfigured shape to him.
+He bore the deep-jointed knees of the therianthrope, and elongated feet, but one leg was slightly longer than the other, giving him an awkward stance.
+He arms were unusually long, too, and half of his face was covered assymetrically with tan fur.
+Even his eyes were mixed, the furred side a rich gold, and the skinned side a drab hazel.
+He had long, black dreadlocks, but this did little to humanize his uncanny figure.
+Some claimed he seemed stitched together by some capricious god, likely the work of Hasha, the jackal.

-Brimjrar’s brother was a tall, lean coyote beastkin with olive-toned skin and long, dark dreadlocks, and he could almost pass as human if he had the mind to.
-He was riddled with piercings, both traditional and contemporary, and his exposed arms had bands of tattoos in the manner of the desert tribes.
-He was putting on a tattered belt that was so stretched thin, it was wildly unhelpful in keeping his pants up.
+What exposed flesh he had was riddled with piercings, both traditional and contemporary, and his arms had bands of tattoos in the manner of the desert tribes.

 “Better these days, seems like.
 She brought ya something,” Jakim replied.